DragonsNotIncluded/DragonsNotIncluded.github.io/content/post/character-hans.md

 {{< figure src="/img/char-art/hans.jpg" alt="Character art" class="dropshadow" >}}

 Some come to the crusade seeking honor and glory, some seek vengeance or penance, Hans came to seek the past.
-The dwarven Inquisitor has made it is personal mission to seek relics of the crusades and lost artifacts of the kingdoms that predate the Worldwound.
-His convictions to Law lead him to make sure that debt dealt to this land by the demons will be re-payed.
+The dwarven Inquisitor has made it his personal mission to seek relics of the crusades and lost artifacts of the kingdoms that predate the Worldwound.
+His convictions to Law lead him to make sure that debt dealt to this land by the demons will be repaid.